Getting Dressed With Amina Muaddi

 What would we always find inside your bag on a night out?

 My phone and portable charger, lipstick or gloss, credit cards, house keys and chewing gum.

 If you could dress anyone, who would it be?

 There are so many women I’d love to dress.
 As I am half Jordanian and I admire her, Queen Rania of Jordan.
 Oh and I would have loved to have dressed Elizabeth Taylor, she was so fab!

 Who is the coolest person you know?

 What is the last dream that you can remember?

 I hardly ever remember my dreams.
-Those rare times I do however, I tend to interpret them as the ultimate revelation about my future.
-I remember this old dream I had where I was running from the street into a secret garden filled with beautiful butterflies that were all perfectly placed on the grass and I felt completely at peace starring at them.
+Those rare times I do, I tend to interpret them as the ultimate revelation about my future.
+I remember this old dream I had where I was running from the street into a secret garden filled with beautiful butterflies that were all perfectly placed on the grass and I felt completely at peace staring at them.